-At NRCF she heads the Post Secondary Department having joined the organization in November 2014.
-Her work is to ensure the students have developed a comprehensive plan so that they can acquire the necessary skills and knowledge to succeed in the job market.
+At NRCF she heads the Post Secondary Department, her work is to ensure the students have developed a comprehensive plan so that they can acquire the necessary skills and knowledge to succeed in the job market.

 Joy enjoys socializing and working with young people because most young people lack direction in life.
 She believes if they are nurtured and mentored early enough they are able to become productive members of society.
 She is glad that NRCF is concerned about the well-being of these children and has given them the greatest weapon they can which is education to transform their lives.

 Saidi Chesoli, (Case-Manager, Postsecondary Department)

 Saidi was born and raised in Trans-Nzoia County.
 He attended Ricatti Institute of Business Studies, Nairobi where he pursued a Diploma in Social Work and Community Development.